tjwodud04/Books-and-other-stuffs/README.md

 : Short codes for preparing a test

 - Python
-: Following some python codes written at books.
+: Following some python codes.
 Plus, there are some scribbles about collecting data